Before starting the thesis

 • Theses are published online in the Theseus service.

-• The work can be saved in an open collection (readable and printable on the internet) or in a restricted-use collection (descriptive data and the abstract are visible to everyone, but the entire work is accessible only via the Lapland University of Applied Sciences network).
+• The thesis can be stored in an open collection (readable and printable on the internet) or in a restricted-use collection (descriptive data and the abstract are visible to everyone, but the entire thesis is accessible only via the Lapland UAS network).

-Choosing a topic for a thesis based on working life
+Choosing a thesis topic based on working life

-The thesis must be related to central educational content and professional practices in your field.
+The thesis must be related to core content of your degree programme and to professional practices in your field.
 Planning begins with the selection and delimitation of the topic.
-It is important to become familiar with the phenomenon, obtain and process information and justify the choice of subject.
+It is important to become familiar with the phenomenon, gather and analyse information and justify the choice of topic.

 The topic should be related to your own competence, work, career or the development of your work community.
-At the same time, it would be good for it to produce new information more broadly for the sector.
+At the same time, the thesis should ideally generate knowledge that is useful more broadly in the field.

-A thesis may be commissioned by an external partner, Lapland University of Applied Sciences or an external funding project.
+A thesis may be commissioned by an external partner, Lapland UAS or an external funding project.
 You can discuss suitable topics with your own organisation or explore Lapland UAS projects for potential ideas.

 Where to find a topic